-NME x Squarespace presents ReBuild Music – Taped Crusader Silas Gregory of Chalkpit Records shows us how to become a mogul in your own apartment with Squarespace
+NME x Squarespace presents ReBuild Music – Taped Crusader Silas Gregory of Chalkpit Cassette Club shows us how to become a mogul in your own apartment with Squarespace

 In fact, Isle Of Wight-based Silas gets his cassettes made just across the water on the South Coast of England, a friend on the island designs the sleeves and merch and orders are dispatched from Silas’s kitchen table.
 So: no overseas manufacture, no delays, no problem.

 Except, perhaps, for the fact that the volume of potential customers is restricted to those who own cassette players.
 Silas has a solution for that – or should that be two solutions.
 One is that each release comes with a download code so you can cheat and access the music digitally.
-The other is the stockpile of assorted tape players, Walkmans and portable cassette players he’s amassing, which are available to buy alongside the label’s releases on the Chalkpit Records site.
+The other is the stockpile of assorted tape players, Walkmans and portable cassette players he’s amassing, which are available to buy alongside the label’s releases on the Chalkpit Cassette Club site.
 But you might have to get in quick – the label’s first release, ‘The Unheard Studio Collection’ by Leeds band The Howl & The Hum, sold out almost instantaneously on its release on glorious canary yellow cassette.

 READ MORE: Check out the 10 winners of NME x Squarespace present: ReBuild Music and learn more about the ideas and projects with which they’re shaking up the music industry

-The immediate success of Chalkpit Records bodes well for Silas, who also works in app development and plays in bands himself.
+The immediate success of Chalkpit Cassette Club bodes well for Silas, who also works in app development and plays in bands himself.
 But then, he has ambitions to match: Silas models his enterprise on NME favourite label Speedy Wunderground, whose manifesto and production method is the stuff of legend.
 For Chalkpit, the USP is to release music that can’t be found elsewhere, serving fans with alternate mixes, acoustic versions, rare tracks, demos and more.
 And speed is of the essence for them, too – Chalkpit’s third release, ‘Nature Doesn’t Rush’ by London psych band Volleyball, just dropped as a very snazzy purple cassette.

 We went to visit the Taped Crusader himself at Chalkpit’s island headquarters (actually his family’s very cool apartment in an old barracks-style building that was home to illegal raves back in the 1990s).
 We found Silas, on a typical day, managing his e-commerce orders on his Squarespace site, editing some gig footage he’d shot on – yep – a video cassette handycam – and, excitingly, packing a shipment for The Howlers’ ‘The Sum Of Our Fears’ cassette EP that pinged in in real time.